coderarjob/meghaos-x86/docs/x86/notes/virtual_memory_manager.md

 In order to make changes to a PDE or PTE, we require the virtual addresses of them.
 However, the PD addresses in CR3 and PT address in a PDE are all physical.

-Now, as there will always be one PD per process we its virtual address in the entry for the process in the Process table.
+Now, as there will always be one PD per process its virtual address can be part of the process table.
 However, there can be thousands of page tables per process, storing virtual address of each separately is going to be expensive - 4KB pre PD.

 4KB does not sound too bad right, even with 100 processes, this will account to just 400KB.
 So I am